ftrotter/mirrulations_capstone2022/README.md

 ## Project Premise
 Mirrulations is a project to ensure that regulatory comments are available as a text corpus.

+As of [Oct 2022 Regulations.gov allows for bulkdownloads of regulatory and comment data](https://www.gsa.gov/blog/2022/10/27/bulk-data-download-is-here-on-regulationsgov).
+Before this, comment data was only available a comment-at-a-time through the website or API.

 ## Architecture